-Teaching and Learning with Technology Faculty Learning Communities is a faculty led professional development program for tenure track and teaching faculty at any Penn State campus, who are interested in forming small communities where they can work with a group of peers for an academic year towards a shared goal.
-The focus will be on bringing together faculty with a desire to explore a shared idea, concept, or interest area that deals with teaching and learning.
-Some FLCs may lead to research experiments, analysis of secondary data, grant proposals, manuscripts, or other forms of scholarship.
-You can propose any idea related to teaching and learning for a FLC, but FLCs that relate to TLT’s strategic plan may receive priority.
+Teaching and Learning with Technology Faculty Learning Communities is a faculty led professional development program for tenure track and teaching faculty at any Penn State campus, who are interested in forming small communities where they can work with a group of peers for an academic year towards a shared goal related to Teaching and Learning with Technology.
+The focus will be on bringing together faculty with a desire to explore a shared idea, concept, or interest area that deals with teaching and learning with technology.
+Some TLT FLCs may lead to research experiments, analysis of secondary data, grant proposals, manuscripts, or other forms of scholarship related to TLT issues.
+You can propose any idea related to teaching and learning with technology for an FLC, but FLCs that relate to TLT’s strategic plan may receive priority.
 These include: learning spaces, scholarship of teaching and learning, faculty professional development, data science, immersive experiences, and open educational resources.

 Faculty who identify and lead an FLC will receive a stipend ($500) in addition to some amount of funding (up to an additional $500) for conducting the FLC meetings (lunches, books, tech tools, guest speakers, etc.).
 FLCs may be formed cross-college, cross-campus, and/or cross discipline and will be led by a full-time faculty member.

 FLCs are faculty-led and faculty-driven with some ideal outcomes.
 Competitive candidates for FCL leader roles are enthusiastic and able to:

 - Identify, via names and job titles at PSU, at least 3 additional people that have indicated interest in participating in your proposed FLC

 - Host a kickoff meeting for your community with your TLT liaison

 - Schedule and facilitate regular meetings with your community

 - Attend and/or share your FLC outcomes at the TLT Symposium and/or similar TLT events